ipfs-inactive/website/content/pages/docs/commands.md

   'ipfs object get' is a plumbing command for retrieving DAG nodes.
   It serializes the DAG node to the format specified by the "--encoding" flag.
 It outputs to stdout, and <key> is a base58 encoded multihash.

   This command outputs data in the following encodings:
     * "protobuf"
     * "json"
     * "xml"
-  (Specified by the "--encoding" or "-enc" flag)
+  (Specified by the "--encoding" or "--enc" flag)
 ```

 ## ipfs object links

 ```
 USAGE
-  ipfs object links <key> - Outputs the links pointed to by the specified object.
+  ipfs object links <key> - Output the links pointed to by the specified object.

 SYNOPSIS
   ipfs object links [--headers | -v] [--] <key>